VirtoCommerce/vc-module-gdpr/docs/gdpr.md

 ## Permissions

-The GDPR module provides a set of permissions: access, anonymize and download.
+The GDPR module provides a set of permissions: access, anonymize, and download.

 ![Permissions](./media/10-gdpr-permissions.png)